Kyoto Imperial Palace: Seiryōden

-Emperor Komei conducted ceremony at Seiryoden.
+Emperor Komei conducted Kochohai ceremony (小朝拝) at Seiryoden.

-The original structure was built as the Emperor's residence at the end of the 8th century and was used until the 11th century.
-The Seiryō-den was rebuilt in this location in 1790 CE, on a smaller scale than the original building but preserving the original structure.

 Kogosho

 The Kogosho (小御所) is a place where the Emperor received bannermen under the direct control of the Tokugawa shogun (buke).
 It was also used for some rituals. the building was built in the Imperial palace from the medieval period.
 The layout of the Kogosho, featuring upper, middle, and lower floor-level rooms, was designed to accommodate Imperial audiences with samurai and envoys from the shogunate.
 It is best known for the "Kogosho Conference," held during the Meiji Restoration to discuss the treatment of Tokugawa Yoshinobu following the Taisei Hōkan (the formal return of political authority to the Emperor).

 The Kogosho has occasionally served as a substitute for Heian-period palace buildings with historical significance, particularly during important imperial ceremonies.
 Alongside the Shishinden and Seiryōden, it has been the site of key rituals related to imperial succession.

 Reflecting its ceremonial role, the Kogosho features architectural elements similar to those of the Seiryōden, including fusuma shōji (sliding doors decorated with Konjobiki multicolored designs), nuno shōji (fabric-covered sliding doors with ink paintings), and shitomi-do (latticed shutters).
 When the tatami mats and partitions are removed and traditional furnishings are arranged, the space can be transformed to resemble a Heian-period palace interior.
 Due to its high practicality, the Kogosho was also used for various purposes, such as waka poetry gatherings and musical performances.
 This distinctive building shows a blend of architectural elements of Shinden-zukuri and Shoin-zukuri styles.